Scholarship and bursary

 Criteria: Candidates must complete the application form and provide a two-page essay on why you want to enter the horticultural industry.
 Include your interests and experience in the horticulture industry in your essay, and enclose your updated high school transcript.

 Available to secondary students entering the first year of a post-secondary ornamental horticulture program of an accredited educational institution.
 Candidates will be chosen based on transcripts and a two-page essay on why they want to enter the horticultural industry.
 Transcripts must accompany application.

 Five $600 scholarships for students in a horticulture apprenticeship program at an accredited college or university.

 Criteria: Candidates must complete the application form, provide a two-page essay on why you want to enter into the horticultural industry, include your interests and experience in the industry.

 Note: Confirmation letter of acceptance on school letterhead must be provided prior to scholarship being sent to recipient

 Post-secondary Scholarships, $1,000

 Available to students entering the final year of a horticultural degree or diploma program, or any other program of benefit to the horticultural industry, at university, college or polytechnic institute.
-The award is based on overall academic excellence.
+Candidates will be chosen based on transcripts and a two paragraph essay on why they entered the horticultural industry and what they see as their future in the industry.
 Transcripts must accompany application.

 Horticulturist Scholarship, $500

 Available to a student entering the final year of any horticultural program in Ontario who achieves excellence in plant material courses.
+Candidates will be chosen based on transcripts and a two paragraph essay on why they entered the horticultural industry and what they see as their future in the industry.
 Transcripts must accompany application.